gears1763-2/WEC_power_AI-ML/README.md

 following sub-directories:

     animations/     to hold some WEC animations

-    LaTeX/          to hold the main report (see `LaTeX/main.pdf`) along with the sources used in building it images/     to hold the image assets used in building the main report Maple/          to hold supporting Maple worksheets (along with .pdf renders) ProteusDS/      to hold an example Proteus DS simulation (used in generating the data table) Python/         to hold supporting Python scripts and C extensions data/       to hold the data table, `numpy` binaries, etc. pyx/        to hold supporting `cython` files, etc.
+    LaTeX/          to hold the main report (see `LaTeX/main.pdf`) bib/        to hold the source `.bib` file (bibliography) used in building the main report images/     to hold the image assets used in building the main report tex/        to hold the source `.tex` files (other than main.tex) used in building the main report

+    Maple/          to hold supporting Maple worksheets
+        mw/         to hold the supporting Maple worksheets in native `.mw` format pdf/        to hold the supporting Maple worksheets in `.pdf` format

+    ProteusDS/      to hold an example Proteus DS simulation (used in generating the data table)

+    Python/         to hold supporting Python scripts and C extensions data/       to hold the data table, `numpy` binaries, etc. pyx/        to hold supporting Cython files, etc.

 --------